git-town/git-town/website/src/commands/diff-parent.md

 # git diff-parent

-The _diff-parent_ command displays the diff between the current branch and its parent branch.
+The _diff-parent_ command displays the changes made on a feature branch, i.e. the diff between the current branch and its parent branch.